DataDog/documentation/content/en/getting_started/continuous_testing/_index.md

 4. Set a Start URL
 5. Run the test

-## Synthetics Explorer
+## Examine Results in the Synthetic Monitoring and Continuous Testing Explorer

-The **Synthetics Explorer** allows you to create visualizations and filter CI batches for your Continuous Testing tests.
+The **Synthetic Monitoring and Continuous Testing Explorer** allows you to create visualizations and filter CI batches and test runs for your Continuous Testing tests.
 Navigate there by hovering over **UX Monitoring** within the left-hand menu of Datadog and selecting **Continuous Testing**.

 Review your tests by clicking on either **CI Batches** or **Test Runs** on the left.
 Select any test within the Explorer to dive deeper into the results.